State profile · UT · CMS + NAIC

 The verdict

-Marketplace insurers in Utah deny 19.8% of claims — near the 21% national average, the 13th-highest of 31 states, and drivers pay an average $1169 a year for auto cover, about the $1191 national average.
+Marketplace insurers in Utah deny 19.7% of claims - near the 20% national average, the 17th-highest of 30 states, and drivers pay an average $1169 a year for auto cover, about the $1191 national average (the 21st-most-expensive of 51 states).

 avg claims denied